August 29, 2017/ Maria Parker

 READ: Larry’s full report here.

 I felt like a proud Momma when Jim and I pulled into the start area of the Mid-Atlantic 12/24 and saw five Cruzbike racers ready to ride.
 I barely had time to greet Jeffrey Ritter, Lanier Meeks, Ken Holzhausen and Doug Kline before the 12 hour race got started.
 Larry Oslund joined Jim and me in the 100 Mile National Championship starting ½ hour later.
-Each racer proved themselves and made the tribe proud under what turned out to be incredibly hot and humid conditions.
+Each racer proved themselves and made the community proud under what turned out to be incredibly hot and humid conditions.
 I’m so impressed!
-Thank you for representing the Cruzbike Tribe with courage, stamina and skill.
+Thank you for representing the Cruzbike Community with courage, stamina and skill.

 “I did NOT expect to win this race.” -Jim Parker